 IDEXX VetConnect laboratory results

-Creatinine is a breakdown product of muscle and, as such, blood creatinine concentration is highly influenced by muscle condition of patients.
+Creatinine is a breakdown product of muscle, and as such, blood creatinine concentration is highly influenced by the muscle condition of patients.

 - Hall JA, Yerramilli M, Obare E, Yerramilli M, Yu S, Jewell DE.
 Comparison of serum concentrations of symmetric dimethylarginine and creatinine as kidney function biomarkers in healthy geriatric cats fed reduced protein foods enriched with fish oil, L-carnitine, and medium-chain triglycerides.
 Vet J. 2014;202(3):588–596.